 Laura Honey has been with Eos Study Tours since 2014.
 She works closely with all of Eos’s dozens of overseas and domestic tour suppliers, especially during the tour planning process.
 She works closely with the Director, copyeditor, and graphic designer to produce a print or digital brochure for every Eos tour, as well as various monthly and quarterly print and digital marketing pieces, to ensure success in launching our tour programs.
 She also monitors the production schedule of brochures and their associated mailing lists, and assists the Director with analyzing bookings on active programs to help determine marketing strategies.
 Prior to joining Eos, Laura graduated from Hallmark Institute of Photography in Turners Falls, Massachusetts, and worked for ten years as a manager overseeing five Vermont Color Photo Lab locations.
 She then worked for seventeen years as a Patient and Financial Coordinator and Administrative Assistant at a dental practice.

 Kat Fulcher joined the Eos team in 2018.
-At Eos, she is responsible for brochure design and pre-production.
-She is the webmaster for Eos and is also responsible for creating an online presence for client organizations if needed, adding tour information to the organizations’ existing websites to keep brand consistency.
-Kat develops email marketing campaigns for our client organizations and creates strategies based on analytics.
-She has a bachelor’s degree in Graphic Design and has been working as a graphic and web designer for more than 20 years.
-Additionally, Kat brings more than 15 years of marketing experience.
+At Eos, she is responsible for brochure design and pre-production, as well as marketing/coordinating the marketing of tours for all organizations.
+She is the webmaster for Eos and is also responsible for creating an online presence for client organizations if needed, adding tour information to the organizations’ existing websites.
+Kat develops email marketing campaigns for our client organizations and creates marketing strategies based on analytics with brand consistency in mind.
+She has a bachelor’s degree in Graphic Design and has been working as a graphic/web designer and marketer for more than 20 years.
+Additionally, Kat brings more than 10 years of database management to the team.
 Prior to joining the Eos team, she worked in media.

 Emily Clever joined the Eos team in 2018.
-In her role at Eos, she works closely with travelers before they embark on their adventure.
-She answers questions, takes reservations, and assists in the planning-to-travel process.
+In her role at Eos, she works closely with educational organizations and foreign and domestic operators in creating specialized land programs.
+Before moving to her current position within Eos, Emily was a Guest Services Coordinator working closely with travelers before they embarked on their adventure.
 Emily has an M.A. in Sustainable Development and a B.S. in International Business Management.
-As a young child, Emily lived in France and Switzerland.
-As an adult, Emily lived in Mali as a Peace Corps volunteer.
-While there she worked as an Agriculture Extension Agent and spent two years living in a rural community.
-Emily has travelled extensively across Europe and West Africa.
+As a young child, she lived in France and Switzerland.
+As an adult, Emily spent two years living in a rural community in Mali as a Peace Corps volunteer, working as an Agriculture Extension Agent.
+She has traveled extensively across Europe and West Africa.
 Before joining Eos, Emily worked in social services for 11 years as a case manager for individuals and families struggling with homelessness.

 Ann joined the Eos staff in early 2022 and adds her many years of experience in customer service, sales, and office management and as an administrative assistant to both the guest services and marketing teams.
 Ann is Eos’ first contact for all incoming calls and correspondence, and keeps the office running smoothly.
 Ann holds a certificate in event planning; is an avid quilter and scrap booker; and enjoys genealogy because of her fascination with old photos and their history.
 Ann has traveled extensively in the U.S. including her favorite places, Yellowstone and Zion National Parks and Gettysburg, Pennsylvania.